predatorray/kubectl-alias/README.md

 ### `error: unknown command "ALIAS NAME" for "kubectl"`

-This means that the `alias/` directory is correctly added to the `PATH` environment variable.
+This means that the `alias/` directory is not correctly added to the `PATH` environment variable.

 Add this line to your rc file.